-The harm that will result is that licensees will not operate their businesses consistently across license types and across the MMFLA and MRTMA.
+The harm that will result is that businesses are not operated consistently across licenses and across the MMFLA and MRTMA.
 Businesses will not able to continue to operate or begin operating compliantly.
 Business may fail.
 There is also a risk that licensees will not be subject to the same criteria.
 This will affect consumer safety, if all businesses are not held to the same standards.
 In the absence of these rules this harm is likely to occur on a regular basis.

-A. What is the rationale for changing the rules instead of leaving them as currently written?

-The rationale for changing these rules is to create greater consistency in licensing practices for all marihuana businesses.
-This cannot be done with the rules as currently written.
+- A. What is the rationale for changing the rules instead of leaving them as currently written? - The rationale for changing these rules it to create greater consistency in the operation of all marihuana businesses.
+This cannot be done with the rules as currently written. - 8.
+Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.

-8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+These rules protect the health, safety, and welfare of Michigan citizens by enforcing consistent operational standards in all marihuana businesses across medical and adult use operations.
+This also makes it easier for those licensees who operate both medical and adult-use businesses, they will have one regulatory framework to comply with instead of two.

-The proposed rules help ensure that eligible individuals who obtain licenses to grow, process, test, transport, and sell marihuana products to residents of the state of Michigan will be treated consistently across the medical and adult-use licenses.
-The proposed rules contain specific criteria to ensure that individuals who are issued licenses are treated equally and that it is easier for them to be compliant with all of the administrative rules regulating marihuana businesses, including safety testing standards that protect the public health, safety, and welfare.

-9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded.

-These rules are replacing Adult-Use Marihuana Establishments Emergency Rules 24-29, and 58-65.

-10. Please provide the fiscal impact on the agency (an estimate of the cost of rule imposition or potential savings for the agency promulgating the rule).
+- 9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded. - These rules are replacing R333.231, R333.232, R333.233, R333.234, R333.235, R333.236, R333.237, R333.238, R333.282 and Adult-Use Marihuana Establishments Emergency Rules 30-40 and 57. - 10.
+Please provide the fiscal impact on the agency (an estimate of the cost of rule imposition or potential savings for the agency promulgating the rule).